icenet-ai/icenet-pipeline/README.md

 Conda can be used to manage system dependencies for HPC usage, we've tested on the BAS and JASMIN (NERC) HPCs.
-Obviously your dependencies for conda will change based on what is in your system, so please treat this as illustrative:
+Obviously your dependencies for conda will change based on what is in your system, so please treat this as illustrative.

 ```bash
 cd pipeline